farlee2121/System.CommandLine.PropertyMapBinder/README.md

 - Ask a user for any missing inputs
   - can be done with the existing setter overload, but prompts could be automated with a signature like `.PromptIfMissing(name, selector)`
 - match properties based on type
-- Set a value directly
-  - can be done with the existing setter overload, but could be simpler `.MapFromValue(c => c.Frequency, 5)`

 ### Binding To Existing Models